 Most cost estimators work full time and some work more than 40 hours per week.

-Employment of cost estimators is projected to grow 9 percent over the next ten years, faster the average for all occupations.
+Employment of cost estimators is projected to decline 1 percent over the next ten years.

-There will continue to be demand for cost estimators because companies need accurate cost projections to ensure that their products and services are profitable.
+However, technology will not eliminate this work entirely, and there will continue to be some demand for cost estimators because companies need accurate cost projections to ensure that their products and services are profitable.

 Jobs of cost estimators working in construction, like those of workers in many other trades in the construction industry, are sensitive to changing economic conditions.